mmeest/Text-symbols-used-in-OOP/README.md

 3. Mathematical or Computational Usage (Custom Usage):
         In some mathematical or computational contexts, "%%" might be used as a placeholder or delimiter for specific operations or calculations, but this would depend on the specific problem domain or application.
 4. In many programming languages, especially those used for scripting and data analysis, the "%%" symbol (often pronounced as "modulo" or "mod") is used to determine whether a given number (usually an iteration count) is evenly divisible by another number.
 This is commonly used in loops to perform certain actions every nth iteration, such as displaying a progress indicator, updating a counter, or executing specific code.

+   Here's how it works in pseudocode or some programming languages:
 ```
 for i in range(1, N + 1):
     if i %% M == 0: